Squeezing information from radio surveys to probe the primordial Universe: HI IM model and forecast details

-The forecast $\sigma(\fnll)$, normalized to the fuducial SD survey specifications used to derive the main results (\Cref{fig:all_surveys_sigma_fnl}), is shown in \Cref{fig:vary_SD_specs} as a function of $t_{\rm tot}$ (left panel) and $N_{\rm dish}$ (right panel).
-Decreasing by an order of magnitude the capabilities of the SD mode survey (e.g. considering only 20 dishes out of 200 or 1000 hrs instead of 10000 hrs), degrades the $\fnll$ constraint by only $\sim10\%$.
-This indicates that the effect of the instrumental noise of the SD mode survey is small, since it is still able to efficiently probe the large scales.
 We use as an example a variation of the SD survey, `SKA/2', where the integrated time $t_{\rm tot}$ and the number of dishes $N_{\rm dish}$ are reduced by half.
 The bimodal bispectrum $\fnll$ forecasts are presented in \Cref{fig:all_surveys_sigma_fnl2} (SKA/2\,$\times$\,HIRAX) by following the process described in the main text.
 Moreover, the idealized case where the radial $k$-modes lost to foregrounds are reconstructed (i.e. no $\kparmin$ cut), is also shown in dashed lines.
 The results show that reducing the capabilities of the SD survey by half, has minimal effect on the bimodal constraints on $\fnll$.
-This is true for both values of $k_{\rm max}$ (`Pessimistic' and `Optimistic') and for the cases where the modes $k_\parallel<\kparmin$ are included (dashed lines) and excluded (solid lines) from the analysis.
+This is true for both values of $k_{\rm max}$ (`conservative' and `Optimistic') and for the cases where the modes $k_\parallel<\kparmin$ are included (dashed lines) and excluded (solid lines) from the analysis.
 The tightest constraint, $\sigma(\fnll)\sim 2$, corresponds to the optimistic $k_{\rm max}$ and the case with no $\kparmin$ cut.

 The advantages of the bimodal bispectrum are not limited to squeezed configurations and other shapes can be utilised.
 In \Cref{fig:all_surveys_sigma_fnl_all_triangles} we show forecasts on $\fnll$ when all triangle configurations are used and a redshift independent $k_{\rm max}=0.2\;\Mpc$ is considered.
 Note that the complete bimodal bispectrum covariance is used in these forecasts, since the approximate expression for the non-Gaussian part [\Cref{eq:Cov_NG}] is accurate, for the scales considered, in the case of all shapes of triangles \cite{Floss:2022wkq}.
 The bimodal bispectrum still provides a significant improvement over the constraints from each individual survey (a factor of $\sim 2$), while it exhibits a $\sim 30\%$ improvement over their summed signal.
 Pushing $k_{\rm max}$ to smaller values would enhance these differences even further, as shown in the main text.